Thor: The Dark World: Post-production

-The film's visual effects were completed by seven special effects studios, including Double Negative and Luma Pictures.
-Blur Studio was the lead studio behind the film's prologue sequence taking place 5,000 years before the start of the film, on the Dark Elves homeworld of Svartalfheim.
+The film's visual effects were completed by seven visual effects studios, including Double Negative and Luma Pictures.
+Blur Studio was the main visual effects studio behind the film's prologue sequence taking place 5,000 years before the start of the film, on the Dark Elves homeworld of Svartalfheim.
 The sequence consisted mostly of computer graphics with live-action shots interwoven throughout.
-The use of CG allowed for greater freedom of movement by the characters as the live-action costumes were too constrictive.
+The use of CGI allowed for greater freedom of movement by the characters as the live-action costumes were too constrictive.

 Taylor wanted Asgard in this film to have a more natural look than its predecessor.
 To achieve this, crews filmed the coast of Norway with an Arri Alexa camera for three days in a helicopter, capturing six hours of footage.
 Double Negative then embedded their CG rendering of Asgard on shots of the natural landscape.
 Double Negative visual effects supervisor Alex Wuttke said, "The benefit of that is that you have some real-world terrain to work with – so you have buildings that have to convey natural features.
 Then from there we went in there populating the terrain with different buildings."
 For scenes taking place on Svartalfheim, production filmed in Iceland with Double Negative adding ruins, mountains, Dark Elf ships, and skies.

 For the shot of the levitating truck, which was used in the film to demonstrate the strange phenomena brought on by the coming of the alignment of the worlds, filmmakers attached a cement truck to a large hydraulic rig, which could be programmed to change speed and movement.
-In order to create Algrim's transformation into Kurse, Double Negative morphed live action performances of Adewale Akinnuoye-Agbaje as both Algrim and Kurse.
+In order to create Algrim's transformation into Kurse, Double Negative morphed live-action performances of Adewale Akinnuoye-Agbaje as both Algrim and Kurse.
 Double Negative then added in smoke and lava-like effects.

 The film's climactic battle sequence takes place through the nine worlds by the use of portals.
 Visual effects supervisor Jake Morrison said, "We ended up calling this 'time toffee', so as you punch through from one realm to another it's almost like cling film or a slightly gelatinous membrane you have to pass through.
 It bends a little bit then rips and spits the person out.
 The other thing we wanted to do was to make sure it was quite fast from an editorial point of view.
 In the fight scenes there are times when Thor and Malekith are portaling all over the place, quite frankly.
 We made sure we always kept up the momentum and never stopped the fight.
 It was a way of making sure the audience weren't conscious there was an effect going on."